What is a Custom Broker?

 - Electronic data interchange EDI software

-How to Become a Custom Broker
+How do I Become a Custom Broker?

-What education is needed to be a Custom Broker?
+Education needed to be a Custom Broker:

 Customs Brokers Sector